Unitarian Universalist Association

-Unitarian Universalist Association (UUA) is a liberal religious association of Unitarian Universalist congregations.
-It was formed in 1961 by the consolidation of the American Unitarian Association and the Universalist Church of America, respectively.
-However, modern Unitarian Universalists see themselves as a separate religion with its own beliefs and affinities.
-They define themselves as non-creedal, and draw wisdom from various religions and philosophies, including humanism, pantheism, Christianity, Hinduism, Buddhism, Taoism, Judaism, Islam, and Earth-centered spirituality.
+The Unitarian Universalist Association (UUA) is a liberal religious association of Unitarian Universalist congregations.
+It was formed in 1961 by the consolidation of the American Unitarian Association and the Universalist Church of America.
+Current Unitarian Universalism in the UUA has progressed beyond its historic roots in Radical Protestant and Christian primitivist movements, being defined as non-creedal and drawing syncretic wisdom from various religions and philosophies.
+Non-Christian influences and religious identities in contemporary Unitarian Universalism include humanism, nontheism, pantheism, Hinduism, Buddhism, Taoism, Judaism, Islam, and Earth-centered spirituality (and many Unitarian Universalists identify as dual faith, i.e. UU and Christian, UU and Buddhist, UU and Jewish, etc.).
 Thus, the UUA is a religious group with liberal leanings.

 In the United States, Unitarian Universalism grew by 15.8% between 2000 and 2010 to include 211,000 adherents nationwide.

-In 2024, 0.5% of American adults, or approximately 1.3 million people, identified as Unitarian Universalists according to the Public Religion Research Institute's Census of American Religion.
+As of 2024, there are 152,958 members and religious education enrollees (which is around 9% of American UUs) in the UUA.
 The UUA was one of the seventeen members of the now defunct International Council of Unitarians and Universalists (1995–2021).